epfl-ada/ada-2021-project-madry/README.md

 ## Questions for TAs:
 1. Can we use the academic version of LIWC for data analy?
 2. Can the inner product of the word frequencies of the LIWC word categories and the correlation matrix be considered as a good method to find the personality matrix?

+## Reference:

+[1] Yarkoni, T. (2010).
+Personality in 100,000 words: A large-scale analysis of personality and word use among bloggers.
+Journal of Research in Personality, 44(3), 363–373. https://doi.org/10.1016/j.jrp.2010.04.001

+[2] Pennebaker JW, Francis ME, Booth RJ.
+Mahway.
+New Jersey: Lawrence Erlbaum Associates; 2001.
+Linguistic inquiry and word count: LIWC 2001.